HIST 5212W: Sport and Ideology in the 20th Century

 Assessment:

 A major pedagogical goal of this class is to help you practice forming historical and historiographical arguments, and responding to those from others, in both oral and written form.
 To that end, your engagement in the seminar discussions will comprise at least one third of your overall mark.
-Written assignments will include reading responses, peer review, and a research paper broken down into stages (proposal, outline, introduction, etc).
+Written assignments will include reading responses, peer review, and a research project broken down into stages (proposal, outline, introduction, etc).

 Texts: